 Gone are the days when we had a couple of web browsers to choose from.
-A plethora of Chromium and non-Chromium browsers have now left users spoilt for choices.
+Many Chromium and non-Chromium browsers have now left users spoilt for choices.
 They all tend to differentiate themselves based on their offerings.

 While some pride themselves on being the most secure, others give users a plentitude of customization options to mold the browsing experience according to their requirements.

-Along the same lines, they release feature and stability updates at regular intervals.
+Along the same lines, they release feature and stability updates regularly.

 Well, the answer to this question is a big no- you cannot ignore any of these updates.
 With each new update, the developers tend to up the security aspect of the browser, thereby giving you a much improved and secure browsing experience.

 A general user might not notice any change from the outside, but there’s a lot of work going on in the backend and for good.